Related pages

 RSS Feed Subscribe to news updates via RSS Feed

-Neither of these tablet makers really figures in the marketing war between the many companies making tablets, but both have singled themselves out from the crowd of "white box" manufacturers by producing Honeycomb tablets well before most of the Chinese manufacturers and even before some of the more famous brands.
+Neither of these gadget makers really figures in the marketing war between the many big brand contenders for a piece of the mobile market niche, but both have singled themselves out from the crowd of "white box" manufacturers by offering a wide range of diffferent slates even before some of the more famous brands.

-They have also both held strong positions amongst Amazons top sellers of tablets over a significant period of time and with quite a broad range of products - different sizes, different features and so on.
+They have also both held good positions amongst Amazons top sellers over a significant period of time and with quite a broad range of products - different sizes, different features, keyboards and so on.

 Equivalent Models from Archos, Cambridge Science and Alternatives

 Does it matter?
 It probably does matter a bit.
-A company like this does not vouch for their products to the same extent.
-They are less likely to offer software upgrades or to be prepared to enter into lengthy discussions as to whether or not your tablet is faulty.
+A company like this does not vouch for their products to quitethe same extent.
+They are less likely to offer software upgrades or to be prepared to enter into lengthy discussions as to whether or not your product is faulty.

 But at the right price, perhaps this kind of issue is not that important.